More info

 On Christian Marclay, The Clock (2010)

-The Clock (2010) by American-Swiss artist and composer Christian Marclay was first presented in 2012–13 at the Museum of Contemporary Art, Sydney, coinciding with their curated group exhibition Marking Time.
+The Clock (2010) by American-Swiss artist and composer Christian Marclay was presented in 2012–13 at the Museum of Contemporary Art, Sydney, coinciding with their curated group exhibition Marking Time.
 The work is famously a forensically precise examination of the interplay between cinematic time and narrative emotion, presenting audiences a fully-functional timepiece that subjects viewers to an emotional whirlwind of scenes, tones and filmic perspectives across 24 hours, localised to its exhibition venue.
 It is not only a masterwork of cinematic studies, the art of editing, an archival study and a conductor of sensorial responses, but a powerfully rich text on the boxing of time.

 Unwavering temporal flow has been delineated into mathematical measurements by humanity at least as early as the Sumerian sexagesimal system developed around 3,100 BCE, millennia before Dutch mathematician Christiaan Huygens invented a properly functioning pendulum in 1656.
 The number 60 has been synonymous with time for a real long time, and continues to dictate our day by day.
 Marclay’s The Clock adheres rigorously to the tick tock of a second hand while also shuffling our perception of time with polyrhythmic narratives that ebb and flow alongside the urgency of whatever scene is projected at that precise moment.
 However, the information provided by a clock may often mislead us, as a piece of media frequently forsakes linear time in service of a good story.
 We are okay with this because a film like Boyhood (which I don’t like) can radically compress real life time the same way Superbad (which I do like) can less radically compress fake time, and we accept it not only for entertainment but because we experienced existence at an unnatural pace.